ryan-montville/cs313413sp25p2/README.txt

 TestList.java and TestIterator.java

-	TODO also try with a LinkedList - does it make any difference?
+	Also try with a LinkedList - does it make any difference?

 		As far as the tests go, changing it to a LnkedList makes no diffreence, all the tests/asserts pass